amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 Execution Time: 0.068 ms
 ```

-We can see that solutions have similar results, with a few milliseconds of difference between them, but its clear that the `LATERAL` join performed better.
+We can see that solutions have similar results, with a few milliseconds of difference between them, and we can also see that the `LATERAL` join performed better.

-What happens when we populate the database with a few millions of entries?
+What happens when we populate the database with a few more of entries?
 Let's try.

 ```sql
 -- Generates 3_000_000 movies